 Well, it turns out everything.
 Design thinking is a process for solving hard problems by focusing on the human side of the equation.
-It differs from the traditional engineering methodology of creating a technology centric solution.
-But the mistake many people make is asking which one is better?
+It differs from ADDIE and the traditional engineering methodology of solving for skills and knowledge gaps.

-But it must be hard, yes?
+But it must be hard, right?